geofflangenderfer/gigMax/design.md

   - uber driver web app scraper
   - google location data fetcher
   - logic that combines the two into single source of truth
-  - database logic to filter visualizations by location/time
+  - database logic to filter visualizations by time of day/week
 - user authentication

 # Data Needed